 Meeting with the Listing Committee

 Spotlight’s Listing Committee examines the review report and listing memorandum/prospectus and decides whether the company can be listed.
-The Listing Committee is comprised of various employees of Spotlight, including Spotlight’s COO, head of listings and Deputy Head of Market Surveillance.
+The Listing Committee is comprised of employees at Spotlight, including Spotlight’s COO, Head of Listings and Head of Market Surveillance.

 Start of trading